shijuvar/gokit/training/README.md

 **Learning Objectives:**
 * Master Go programming language and its core fundamentals.
 * Create data models with Structs, write highly extensible systems with Interfaces.
+* Learn in-depth on Go functions, which includes functional programming.
 * Work on Package ecosystem.
 * Write high-performance, concurrent systems using Go’s concurrency.
 * Leverage Mutexes to develop concurrent systems by preventing race conditions.
-* Testing Go applications.
+* Test Go applications.
-* Using Package context to carries deadlines, cancelation signals, and other request-scoped values across API boundaries and between processes.
+* Learn to use Package context to carries deadlines, cancelation signals, and other request-scoped values across API boundaries and between processes.
 * Build reliable and efficient software systems using Go.